About

 This site documents the work of Dublin painter, illustrator and designer, Una Watters.
 It features a gallery of images of the extant work of an artist whose reputation, sadly, has fallen into neglect.

 Born Una McDonnell in 1918 in north county Dublin, Una attended the National College of Art on the encouragement of Maurice McGonigal.
 She juggled classes with her day job as a librarian.
-One of her paintings, The Four Masters, still hangs in Phibsboro branch library where she worked; another, The People’s Gardens, is in the Dublin City Gallery (Hugh Lane)
+One of her paintings, The Four Masters, still hangs in Phibsboro branch library where she worked; another, The People’s Gardens, is in the collection of Dublin City Gallery (Hugh Lane) but currently on loan to the Mansion House, Dublin.

 Most of Una’s work was completed at an easel set up in the kitchen of the small cottage at Cappagh Cross in Finglas which she shared with her husband, the Irish language novelist and poet Eoghan Ó Tuairisc (Eugene Watters).